Avalon Regal Theater: History

-Usage

-The theater opened as the Avalon Theater on August 29, 1927, when the community was known as Avalon Park, a then predominantly German, Swedish and Irish neighborhood.
-At the time of its opening, The theater served as a live-performing arts venue until 1934.
-During the 1960s, more African Americans began to move into the area around the theater, transforming local culture while taking advantage of this historic gem for their unique musical and artistic ends.
+The theater opened as the Avalon Theater on August 29, 1927, when the community was known as Avalon Park, a then predominantly German, Swedish, and Irish neighborhood.
+At the time of its opening, The theater served as a live performing arts venue until 1934.
+During the 1960s, more African Americans began to move into the area around the theater, becoming a staple for the Black community in the area.

-The theater was later in business, only showing motion pictures from 1935 until its closing in 1967.
+The Avalon Theater operated as a movie theater from 1935 until its closing in 1967.
 When the theater was sold in 1970, It served as the Miracle Temple Church and a meeting place for 14 years.
 In 1985, The building was purchased by Edward and Bettiann Gardner, the founders of Soft Sheen Products.
-The Gardner's renovated and reopened the theater as a performing arts venue two years later.
-At that time, the Gardners renamed the theater The New Regal Theater.
-The name was in honor of the old Regal Theater in Bronzeville, a celebrated cultural center for Chicago's African American community beginning in the 1920s.
-The old Regal Theater, located at 4719 South Martin Luther King Jr. Drive caught fire in September 1971 was later demolished in 1973.
-In May 1987, the theater received a $1 million dollar grant for renovations from Illinois Development Action Grant program under mayor Harold Washington administration.
-The grant was part of a financial package totaling $4.1 million.
+The Gardners renovated and reopened the theater as a performing arts venue in 1987, renaming it to The New Regal Theater in honor of the old Regal Theater in Bronzeville, a celebrated cultural center for Chicago's African American community from the 1920s to 1971.
+In May 1987, the theater received a $1 million grant for renovations from Illinois Development Action Grant program under mayor Harold Washington's administration, part of a financial package totaling $4.1 million.
 The theater received Chicago Landmark status on June 17, 1992.
-After 18 years, the Gardner's closed the theater due to low-attendance and operational cost of the building in June 2003.
+In June 2003, after 18 years, the Gardners closed the theater due to low attendance and operational cost of the building.

-The theater was later purchased by Regina Evans, Country Club Hills, Illinois police chief in 2008 with the help of state fund of $2.36 million dollars with the hope of reviving it as a cultural venue.
-Evans secured a state loan for $1.25 million dollars for renovations to the theater but Evans used the funds for personal use.
-The site did hold a party to celebrate Barack Obama's presidential nomination acceptance speech in August 2008.
+In 2008, the theater was purchased by Regina Evans, police chief of Country Club Hills, Illinois, and a state fund of $2.36 million, with the intent of reviving it as a cultural venue.
+Evans secured a state loan for $1.25 million for renovations to the theater but used the funds for personal use.
+The site held a party to celebrate Barack Obama's presidential nomination acceptance speech in August 2008.
 The theater was foreclosed and the Federal Deposit Insurance Corp. acquired the theater in 2011.
 It was later sold to Community Capital Investment, LLC.
 Jerald Gary, president and chief investment officer of Community Capital Investment Partners, LLC purchased the theater for $100,000 in a foreclosure deal in 2010 or February 2014.
 In September 2018, Rapper and Chicago native Kanye West committed to help restore the theater, pledging to donate $1 million dollars.